S-Saood/My-Mini/README.md

-Here are my few some basic projects through which i have take a step to create a projects
+Here are my few some basic projects through which i have take a step to create a real world projects